Research group: Semantic Web and Ontological Engineering (SWOE)

 The SWOE acronym can also be read – according to several web sources, referring to hybridization of (Wilkinson) “Sword” and “hoe” – as „long-handled weeder“ or „very lightweight, many angled weeding tool“.
 In our context, we can refer to the metaphor of weeding in view of long-term fruit in the semantic web garden.
 Consequently, also SWOE’s color among the KIZI groups is green.

-- June-November 2016: Papers will or have been co/presented by the group members at:
+- June-November 2016: Papers have been co/presented by the group members at:

-- September 2016: The article An ontological investigation over human relations in linked data (by Miroslav Vacura, Vojtěch Svátek and Aldo Gangemi) will appear in Applied Ontology.
+- September 2016: The article An ontological investigation over human relations in linked data (by Miroslav Vacura, Vojtěch Svátek and Aldo Gangemi) appeared in Applied Ontology.

-- 22 September 2016: Upon invitation of V. Svátek, Steffen Staab is coming to give a talk at the Prague Computer Science seminar.
+- 22 September 2016: Upon invitation of V. Svátek, Steffen Staab came to give a talk at the Prague Computer Science seminar.

 - August 2016: The article Adapting ontologies to best-practice artifacts using transformation patterns: Method, implementation and use cases (by Vojtěch Svátek, Marek Dudáš and Ondřej Zamazal) is online in Journal of Web Semantics.